Return to youritmates.com home page

 A recognised local ambassador for a street, suburb, building, campus or community area, subject to ongoing activity and conduct expectations.

 A more senior local role that may help coordinate ambassadors in an area.
-This role does not create power to approve providers, jobs, customers, rewards or payments.
+This role does not create power to approve service partners, jobs, customers, rewards or payments.

 Building, Street, Suburb or Campus role